mpoteryk/favourites-for-spotify/README.md

 ## Getting Started

 Favourites for Spotify is a web application that displays a user's Spotify listening statistics in an intuitive and informative way.
-This is one of my first "full stack" projects.
+This is one of my first almost "full stack" projects.

 I started this project in October 2022 by learning about REST APIs and interacting with Spotify's API.
 I then wrote code to connect with Spotify's API using Authorization Code Flow.
 During the middle of December I began designing the UI and its functionality.
 I then implemented this throughout the rest of December and January.
 Since then, I have been refactoring code and working on the features under [future development](https://github.com/mpoteryk/favourites-for-spotify#future-development).